-- 3.11 Arrangements exist for identifying the development needs of members and senior officers in relation to their strategic roles: - The Community Leadership Programme has continued to support elected Members to fulfil their community leadership role, including the introduction of Account Managers for all Members. - The Council has a HR Strategy that identifies that the need to enable and support the organisation in managing the performance of all of its employees through effective policies, procedures and working practices is key to ensuring that the organisation meets the needs of the community.
-This includes assessing ability against requirements of the role, annual appraisal focusing on strengths and highlighting areas of weakness, job related training, and ongoing evaluation and includes the extent to which an employee understands and supports the values of the Council. - 3.12 Clear channels of communication have been established with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation. - The Council has a Community Consultation Strategy which aims to ensure that consultation activity is effectively co-ordinated across the Council and with partner agencies, impacts on service delivery, and is delivered to a high standard. - The strategy is complemented by the Hard to Reach Framework which outlines the council's approach to consulting with minority and vulnerable sectors of society. - 3.13 Governance arrangements with respect to partnerships and other group working incorporate good practice as identified by the Audit Commission's report on the governance of partnerships, and are reflected in the authority's overall governance arrangements: - The Council has published a Code of Practice for Partnerships which includes a template for Partnership Agreements and a range of checklists to ensure key risk areas are considered and addressed.
+3.11 Arrangements exist for identifying the development needs of members and senior officers in relation to their strategic roles:

+- The Community Leadership Programme has continued to support elected Members to fulfil their community leadership role, including the introduction of Account Managers for all Members. - The Council has a HR Strategy that identifies that the need to enable and support the organisation in managing the performance of all of its employees through effective policies, procedures and working practices is key to ensuring that the organisation meets the needs of the community.
+This includes assessing ability against requirements of the role, annual appraisal focusing on strengths and highlighting areas of weakness, job related training, and ongoing evaluation and includes the extent to which an employee understands and supports the values of the Council.

+3.12 Clear channels of communication have been established with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation.

+• The Council has a Community Consultation Strategy which aims to ensure that consultation activity is effectively co-ordinated across the Council and with partner agencies, impacts on service delivery, and is delivered to a high standard.

+- 3.13 Governance arrangements with respect to partnerships and other group working incorporate good practice as identified by the Audit Commission's report on the governance of partnerships, and are reflected in the authority's overall governance arrangements: - The Council has published a Code of Practice for Partnerships which includes a template for Partnership Agreements and a range of checklists to ensure key risk areas are considered and addressed.
 The Code is designed to provide a corporate framework for all staff involved in considering new partnership working, and to assist Members and officers to review existing arrangements. - A Register of Partnerships is maintained.
-The significance of partnerships is measured using the Partnerships Significance Assessment Scorecard recommended by CIPFA.
+The significance of partnerships is identified using an assessment scorecard recommended by CIPFA.